[Home] [Up]

 The Miking Method

 Hold the harp as if it were conical, with the thumb at the point.
 This is exactly the same way the left clave is held to hit it with the right one.
-Cup your right hand to reflect the sound which comes from the conical opening of your left hand back to your ears.
+Cup your right hand to reflect the sound which comes from the opening of your left hand back to your ears.
+This method is best for holding a microphone when you are playing.

 Use a Holder to Play No Hands